satymishra/U-Warrant-NFT-based-Physical-Warranties-/README.md

 3. Siddharth Majumdar (gizzmosid)

-## This is how to RUN the apps on localhost
+## How to run the apps on localhost
 1. Go to the SellerWarranty folder and open cmd and type npm i npx hardhat run scripts/deploy.js --network mumbai && npm run dev